mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

-* New paper accepted in Ecological Informatics:
+* New paper accepted in JABES:

 Schwob, M.R., M.B.
 Hooten, T. McDevitt-Gales.
 (In Press).
 Dynamic population models with temporal preferential sampling to infer phenology.
 Journal of Agricultural, Biological, and Environmental Statistics.